 SLMDances did not receive its first grants until 2015 (through the Field Leadership Fund and CUNY Dance Initiative), and so in addition to my personal financial investment in the company as named above, we have mainly been supported by individual donor fundraising, generally totaling between $2000-$3000 each year from 2009-2017, and the in-kind resources of our various communities.
 One of the most major resources has been Barnard College’s Dance Department, who allows me to use studio space for rehearsal and events free of charge as an alum and occasional adjunct.

 In 2018, we were invited to become the Manhattan Community Artists in Residence through Lincoln Center Education, a multi-year residency program focused equally on community engagement practice and artistic creation.
-This support, which includes rehearsal and event space as well as financial support, has sustained us from 2018 to the present.
+This support, which includes rehearsal and event space as well as financial support, sustained us from 2018 to 2020.

-It is honestly a miracle that we have been able to produce work for so long as No Budget Production Queens, but we are still here, making work and growing.
-We are on track increasing SLMDances’ earned income revenue through its Education programs, are in network and consideration for larger grant awards, and strategizing to increase our individual donor contributions which surpassed $12,000 in a single year, for the first time ever in 2020.
+It is honestly a miracle that SLMDances has been able to produce work for so long as No Budget Production Queens, but we are still here, making work and growing.
+We are on track steadily increasing SLMDances’ earned income revenue through our Education programs, are in network and consideration for larger grant awards, and have increased our individual donor contributions which surpassed $12,000 in a single year, for the first time ever in 2020.
 I have feelings about this.

 While we experienced a serious growth spurt in the last year, we are no where close to living wages for myself and all SLMDances Partners.
 Our Creative Partners are imperative to this continued growth, development, and sustenance.
 Their investment and active partnership in SLMDances is how we all thrive.